Sweetchuck/npm-tslint-formatters/README.md

 For more information run `node bin/tslint-formatters-convert --help`

-Basic usage:
+__Original output is YAML and it is converted to checkstyle__

-`tslint --formatters-dir path/to/tslint-formatters/lib/tslint/formatters --format yaml foo.ts | tslint-formatters-convert yaml2checkstyle`
+`tslint --formatters-dir ./node_modules/tslint-formatters/lib/tslint/formatters --format yaml foo.ts | tslint-formatters-convert yaml2checkstyle`

 or

+__Original output is an incorrect checkstyle and it is fixed with a simple string replace.__

-`tslint --formatters-dir path/to/tslint-formatters/lib/tslint/formatters --format checkstyle foo.ts | tslint-formatters-convert checkstyle2checkstyle`
+`tslint --formatters-dir ./node_modules/tslint-formatters/lib/tslint/formatters --format checkstyle foo.ts | tslint-formatters-convert checkstyle2checkstyle`

 ## Contributing